-It is above all the astonishing nature round the holiday resort that attracts a large number of visitors!
-A popular destination e.g. is the little lake Taxerhof in the municipal area, which is also known as “Köglmoor”.
+It is above all the astonishing nature round the holiday resort that attracts a large number of visitors.
+A popular destination is the small Taxerhof Pond in the municipal area, which is also known as Köglmoor.
 With its reeds and wet meadows, it is under natural protection and a natural habitat for rare bird species such as herons and wagtails.
 In the lake, however, trouts and carps are bred.
-Another hiking trail round Ampass was named after Kaspar Sautner, a Tyrolean freedom fighter, who was born in this place.
-Also the “Innsbrucker Almenweg” (Alpine Trail of Innsbruck), taking you from the Kreither Alm pasture via the Raitiser and Mutterer Alm pastures to the Götzner Alm pasture, makes you experience a great hike.
-Presenting an altitude difference of 100 m only, it is considered to be a pleasant, easy tour.
-Recommendable to those who love hiking is the “Club Innsbruck Card”, which makes you access e.g. the hiking bus shuttle for free.
+Other hiking trails round Ampass are the Innsbruck Mountain Huts Tour and the Kaspar Sautner Path, dedicated to the Tyrolean freedom fighter, who was born in this place.

-If one day the weather is not too fine, you can visit the alpine city of Innsbruck that is located only 8 km from Ampass.
-Innsbruck does not only offer several possibilities regarding entertainment, but there are also numerous interesting museums and charming shops.
-Two interesting buildings in Ampass itself are the Gothic Veit church, built by carters, and the pest column, which is the symbol of Ampass and is also illustrated on the emblem of the municipality.
-The green fields in the emblem, however, represent the green valley, in which Ampass is located, and the silver stripe in the middle reminds on the former salt road.
-The pest column, called “Viertelsäule”, is located on the road to Hall in Tirol on the Sonnenbühel hill and is considered to be the most important Gothic ornamented column of North Tyrol.
+If one day the weather is not too fine, you can visit the Alpine City of Innsbruck that is located only 8 km from Ampass.
+It awaits you with several possibilities regarding entertainment, sport and shopping, but also interesting museums and exquisite restaurants.
+Two interesting buildings in Ampass itself are the Gothic St. Vitus Church, built by carters, and the Pest Column, which is the symbol of Ampass and is also illustrated on the coat of arms of the municipality.